aretheregods/mws-restaurant-stage-1/README.md

 Run 'npm run imgopt'

-Run 'python -m http.server' or whatever other basic web server
+#### For basic unoptimized code

+Run 'npm start'

+#### Or for optimized code

+Run 'npm run start:production'

+#### To build code without running
+(For whatever reason)

+Run 'npm run build'

+## For Server Stuff

+Open a new terminal window in the app directory

+Run 'npm run start:server'

-Open localhost:#### in the browser (Whatever number your server uses)
+Open localhost:8080 in the browser